easybulb/healmate/README.md

 ### User View - Registered/Unregistered
 HealMate offers distinct user views.
 Unregistered users can search for specialists, but registered users have full access to the appointment system and dashboard functionalities.

+### User Registration Process
+- When a new user registers, they are automatically assigned to the "Patient" group.
+This ensures that all users begin with patient privileges and access, allowing them to book appointments and view specialist profiles.

+- During the registration process, essential patient profile information is captured (e.g., contact number, address, date of birth, gender).
+After the registration is complete, a corresponding PatientProfile is automatically created and associated with the user.

 ### CRUD Functionality
 The following CRUD functionalities are implemented:
 - **Users:** Create an account, read profile information, update details, and delete the account.